lewis-andy/database/README.md

 ### General Objectives

-To develop a database system that helps to manage Food delivery operations such as restaurant details order placement, payment details, menu options and rider details.
+To develop a database system that helps to manage Food delivery operations such as restaurant details order placement, payment details, menu options, and rider details.

 ### Specific Objectives

 - Allow customers to efficiently track orders from placement to delivery.
--  Allow restaurants to manage orders, menus and their delivery riders
+-  Allow restaurants to manage orders, menus, and their delivery riders
 -  Allow rider management to easily allocate and deallocate deliveries based on workload.

 ## Features

 - User roles: Admin, Manager, Customer, Rider.
-- Manage restaurants and order made by customers.
+- Manage restaurants and orders made by customers.
-- Process Orders and Paymentsa
+- Process Orders and Payments
 - Manage restaurant riders.

 ## Prerequisites